VirtoCommerce/vc-docker/linux/platform/readme.md

 This document describes how to use [self-signed development certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) for hosting Virto Commerce Platform v3 image over localhost in Docker Desktop for Windows for Linux containers.

 1. Create local folder `{your_local_folder}` for Docker files.
-2. Download and extract repository.zip to crated folder.
+2. Download and extract repository.zip to created folder.
 3. Generate certificate and configure local machine:

 ```cmd